CRREL/GRiD-API/composed_api.rst

 ^^^^^^^^^^^^^^^

 On success, the HTTP status code in the header response is ``200`` OK.
-On failure, the response body contains a the status in JSON format.
+On failure, the HTTP status code in the header response is ``400`` BAD and the response body contains an error in JSON format.

 Example
 ^^^^^^^